 I’m slowly realizing exactly how little that fits into a human life.

-She smiled a hesitant smile.
-What a depressing thought.
-But I don’t feel that way.
-I find it earth-shattering, mind-boggling, radical.
-But not depressing.
-It goes against everything we learn growing up in this culture.
+She smiled a hesitant smile – what a depressing thought, right?
+But I don’t think it is.
+It goes against everything we are taught to believe growing up in this culture.
 You can have it all.
 You can do it all.
-You deserve it all.
-If only you learn how to – multi task, become more stress resilient, manage your time, make the money, put in the hours, shape up, become leaner, faster – you can have it all.
+If only you learn how to multi task, become more stress resilient, manage your time, make the money, put in the hours, shape up, become leaner, faster – you can have it all.

 It’s not true.

 I don’t believe that anymore.
-The more of the noise, the distractions and the man-made obligations I remove from my own life, the clearer it becomes:
+The more of the noise, the distractions and obligations I remove from my own life, the clearer it becomes:

-If we are to experience our life, and what we do in our days, fully, wholeheartedly, we can only ever do one thing at a time.
+If we are to experience our life fully, wholeheartedly, we need to do less.

 And the things that are truly important to us claim almost all the time and space we have available.
-Family, love, home, our work, play and expression.
+Family, love, home, our work.

 Even that’s a full plate.
 Even from that short list, some things will have to give during certain periods of your life.
 If you or your kid becomes ill, maybe that’s all that fits for a long time.
 If you’re starting your own business from scratch, maybe that’s all you’ll be doing for the next two years.

 I’m retreating further and further away from the pace dictated as normal by our current culture.
-It’s nothing normal about it.
+There’s nothing normal about it.
 It’s destructive.
-Anyone who can read statistics know this.

-People are crumbling under the pressure, and medicating or learning a few stress reducing techniques won’t make a bit of a difference, if we’re doing it with the purpose of getting ourselves back in the game.
+People are crumbling under the pressure and learning a few stress reducing techniques won’t make a bit of a difference, if we’re doing it with the purpose of getting ourselves back in the game.

-So very few of us fit in that game.
+So very few of us fit in that game to begin with.